1.3. Reference Type Examples

 Consider the following declaration and initialization:

-The variable s has Scanner as its type and null as its value.
-In Java, null is a reference that can always be assigned to any reference type, and it is used to denote that no object is being referred to.
-Therefore, we might say that variable s does not currently refer to any object.
+The variable sue is of type Person and null is its value.
+In Java, null is a value that can always be assigned to any reference type, and it is used to denote that the variable does not currently refer to a valid object (so it does not have contain a memory address).
+Therefore, we might say that variable sue does not currently refer to any object as the variable contains null.

 Example 2: Refer to Some Object